 The quality of pastoral care in any school is one of the major influences in creating a positive atmosphere in which every student feels valued, safe and happy about their educational experience.

 At Runnymede College, we recognise that the attainment of academic excellence is directly related to, and affected by, all aspects of personal development.
 We strongly believe in providing an education that promotes and encourages the intellectual, emotional, social and physical development of every individual.
 We impart a broad and balanced curriculum that prepares our pupils for the opportunities, responsibilities and experiences of adult life.

-2. To provide the support for each student so that he/she can develop to the full in all areas.
+To provide the support for each student so that they can develop to the full in all areas.
 Close attention is given to the personal, social and intellectual needs of each student.
-He/she is encouraged to be aware of, and take an active role in his/her own development and to accept responsibility for it.
+They are encouraged to be aware of, and take an active role in his/her own development and to accept responsibility for it.

-3. In order to give support and guidance for pupil achievement, the pastoral system will provide a point of personal contact for every pupil.
-The Form Teacher and other members of the pastoral team will listen to and understand his/her experience and views about academic and personal development.
+In order to give support and guidance for pupil achievement, the pastoral system will provide a point of personal contact for every pupil.
+The Form Teacher and other members of the pastoral team will listen to and understand their experience and views about academic and personal development.

-The pastoral system will also respond quickly and appropriately when additional support is necessary, for example, in the event of parental illness; bereavement; parental separation; examination-related stress; bullying.
+The pastoral system will also respond quickly and appropriately when additional support is necessary, for example, in the event of parental illness; bereavement; parental separation; exam-related stress; bullying.

 As a result of the general daily contact, and by means of regular personal interviews, the Form Teacher develops a close knowledge of a particular individual’s circumstances.
 This knowledge is especially important during periods of stress for the pupil, for instance, when transferring from Junior School to Senior School, during GCSE exams, or when personal problems arise.

 To monitor each individual pupil's progress and achievement across the whole curriculum, to maintain appropriate records and to create an overview of his/her approach to different learning tasks.